scott-hosking/scott-hosking.github.io/_pages/notebooks.md

 ## Research
 * Automatic detection of low pressure systems from pressure or geopotential height fields.
 Used here in this example to detect the [_Amundsen Sea Low_](/notebooks/asl_detection)

+_I have other notebooks [here](https://nbviewer.jupyter.org/github/scott-hosking/notebooks/tree/master/) which I may or may not migrate over time to this site_